iidromar/RAGForReviews/README.md

-Using RAG (Retrieval-Augmented Generation) with LangChain + Ollama + Chroma, I built a prototype that embeds restaurant reviews into a vector database and enables natural-language Q&A on top of them.
+Using RAG (Retrieval-Augmented Generation) with LangChain + Ollama + Chroma, I built a prototype that embeds restaurant reviews into a vector database and enables natural language Q&A on top of them.

 How it works: